10 Learning Theories to Structure Your Training Programs

 5. Adult Learning Theory

 Adult Learning Theory establishes that adults have different learning needs than children because they have more preconceived notions and biases due to living a longer life.
-They have more internal motivation to learn than children and want to learn information that they can use to achieve personal goals.
+They have more internal motivation to learn than children and want to learn information that they can use to achieve personal learning objectives.
 The term “Adult Learning Theory” can refer to a group of learning theories that apply to adults or be interchangeable with the term andragogy — the practice of teaching adults.

 One way to apply the principles of Adult Learning Theory to your training program is to integrate more performance learning strategies.
 These approaches involve more self-directed and pragmatic training that appeals to adult learners.
 Rather than following a set curriculum, performance learning has a project-based structure that urges participants to use high-level skills like critical thinking to solve problems on their own.